As a volunteer for DVGRR, we ask that you:

 - 9:00 – 11:00 a.m.

-- All weather conditions (except for extreme hot/cold; walkers are notified in advance of cancellation)
+- All weather conditions (except for extreme hot/cold or deep snow or icy conditions; walkers are notified in advance of cancellation)